Joulik/BasicDigitalSteganography/README.md

 ![carrier image](https://raw.githubusercontent.com/Joulik/BasicDigitalSteganography/master/cat_PNG50488_pinkBG.png)

 Generate an image with the embedded text with the encrypt tool (here called kitty.png).
+Can you see a difference with the kitten image above?

 ![image with embedded text message image](https://raw.githubusercontent.com/Joulik/BasicDigitalSteganography/master/kitty.png)

-2. To decipher a message :
+2. To decipher a message:

 -kitty.png is a kitten image with an embedded text.
 Use the decipher tool to view this text.
 You should obtain the image file with the text.